 As Mary rounded the large stone where she used to play “Ancients of Old” with her brothers and sisters, she heard the lamb cry out again.
 They would climb the stone and guard the threshold underneath where there was a secret cave.
 She and her siblings would hide out here and play until their stomachs ached with hunger and forced them to go home.
 Although, it really wasn’t a secret cave, they had always pretended so as children.
 Mary was surprised the ewe and its lamb would stray this far.

 “Baaa, Baaa, Baaa.”
 The lamb was picking up its cries now and Mary realized it was frightened and hungry.
 Mary put down the cistern and picked up a few stones and put them in her belt.

 As Mary entered the familiar cave, she heard again the baa of the lamb, but she could not see it.
 In one hand she held up the lamp raising it high.
-In the other hand she reached for a stone.
-She would be the lamb’s defender and the Father would be hers.
+In the other hand she reached in her belt for a stone.
+She would be the lamb’s defender and the Yahweh Tsuri, God is my Rock, would be hers.

 “Come near and rescue me; deliver me because of my foes.“Psalm 69:18